 Paris and lip-smacking gastronomy go hand-in-hand.
 Not only is the French capital the perfect place to sample the nation's traditional dishes and specialties, but it is a cosmopolitan haven of cuisine from around the world.

-Eat your way around the City of Light at all its best indoor and outdoor markets with this guide to the finest food spots in town.
+Book your train to Paris from London and eat your way around the City of Light at all its best indoor and outdoor markets with this guide to the finest food spots in town.

 One of the most famous in Paris, this under-cover market is located in the 3rd arrondissement.
 The building itself was once a 16th century orphanage where the children wore Christian charity-donated clothes in red, giving the market its name.

 If you love not only your French classics, but international fare, this is the place to come with extensive Lebanese, African and Thai cuisines to sample.

 This small, intimate market is the perfect alternative to the busy hustle and bustle of its larger, more touristy counterparts.
 Famed for its high-quality produce, rather than the volume of stock, the stallholders will passionately tell you about their artisanal foods, where they come from and how they’re made.

 Eclectic and, at times eccentric, sample the upmarket ‘junk’ food at Au Comptoir de Brice and excellent German smoked meats and beer.